Airea D. Matthews

 “Matthews’s writing is bold, innovative and complex.” —Washington Post

-Airea D. Matthews’ first collection of poems is the critically acclaimed Simulacra, which received the prestigious 2016 Yale Series of Younger Poets Award.
+Airea D. Matthews is the author of Bread and Circus (Simon and Schuster, 2023) and her critically acclaimed debut Simulacra (YUP, 2017), which received the prestigious 2016 Yale Series of Younger Poets Award.
 The collection explores the topics of longing and desire with power, insight, and intense emotion.
 New Yorker critic Dan Chiasson describes Matthews’s experimental forms as, “Fugues, text messages to the dead, imagined outtakes from Wittgenstein, tart mini-operas, fairy tales: Matthews is virtuosic, frantic, and darkly, very darkly, funny.”

 For her writing, Matthews earned a 2020 Pew Fellowship as well as the 2017 Margaret Walker For My People award.
 In 2016, she received both the Rona Jaffe Foundation Writers’ Award and the Louis Untermeyer Scholarship in Poetry from the Bread Loaf Writers’ Conference.
 Her work has appeared in Callaloo, Gulf Coast, Best American Poets, American Poet, The Rumpus, Tin House, Los Angeles Review of Books, Harvard Review, and elsewhere.
 A Cave Canem, Callaloo, and Kresge Literary Arts Fellow, Matthews is a founding member of the transdisciplinary art studio The Teeth Factory.

 Matthews holds a B.A. in Economics from the University of Pennsylvania as well as an M.F.A. from the Helen Zell Writers’ Program and an M.P.A. from the Gerald Ford School of Public Policy, both at the University of Michigan.
+In 2022, she was named Philadelphia’s Poet Laureate.
 She is an assistant professor and directs the poetry program at Bryn Mawr College, where she was presented the Lindback Distinguished Teaching award.

 “A deft, shape-shifting debut, Matthews surveys the possible responses to what seems ineluctable, offering a work of intrepid imagination, inquiry, and strength.” —Publishers Weekly (starred review)